cedar-policy/rfcs/text/0063-doc-comments.md

 Documentation for a declaration in a schema appears immediately before the `entity`, `action`, `type`, or `namespace` keyword at the start of the declaration.
 The fields of the attributes in a record type can also be documented with the comment appearing directly before the attribute name.
-A record type might be written for an entities attributes, actions context, or common type definition, or it might be nested inside of some other type.
+A record type might be written for an entity's attributes, action's context, or common type definition, or it might be nested inside of some other type.
 Doc comments are supported in all of these locations.

 The schema grammar is now: